 - Is built to last while wearing for short stints, but not for extended periods

-- Is ideal for those looking for a step-up from costume jewellery, but can’t yet afford semi or fine jewellery
+- Is ideal for those looking for a step up from costume jewellery, but can’t yet afford fine jewellery

 Fine Jewellery, Semi-Fine Jewellery and Demi-Fine Jewellery

 Our fine jewellery collections are built to last a lifetime, you can feel it in the quality and strength of each piece, ideal as heirloom jewellery to hand down.
-With our contemporary style, country jewellery proves that fine jewellery can be fun!
-Check out our full range here that includes horseshoe jewellery, wheat jewellery, South Sea Pearls and more.
-Get in touch to talk about your dream jewellery today.
+With our contemporary style, Palomino Jewels prove that fine jewellery can be super cute and valuable.
+See our full range here which includes Equestrian Jewellery, South Sea Pearls and Diamonds.